 In order to better accomplish our mission, Congress has granted the System certain attributes that result in government-sponsored enterprise status for the System.
 As a government-sponsored enterprise, we have traditionally been able to raise funds at competitive rates and terms, in varying economic environments.
 This ability to raise funds has historically allowed us to make competitively priced loans to eligible borrowers through all economic cycles and thus accomplish our mission.
-(See "Risk Factors" for a discussion of the potential impact of changes on the sovereign credit rating of the U.S. on the System given its government-sponsored enterprise status and the uncertainty about the future of government-sponsored enterprises.)
+(See "Risk Factors" for a discussion of the uncertainty about the future of government-sponsored enterprises.)